Love Your College Student When They are Away

 Pin for later!

 Making a care package does not have to be hard.
 If you follow these 10 tips for making a college care package, the task will be simple and fun. *This post may contain affiliate links.
-This means, at no additional cost to you, I will earn a small commission if you click the link and make a purchase.
+My full disclosure policy is here.

 **This post is written by my good friend and fellow blogger for teen parents at Almost Empty Nest!
 Thank you Laura:)